 Calendar Day or Day.
 Every day shown on the calendar.

 Certified Test Data.
-A test report from a manufacturer’s or an independent laboratory approved by the Director listing actual test results of samples tested for compliance with specified Department requirements.
-The Department will accept certified test data from manufacturers’ laboratories if their products have been used satisfactorily on prior Department contracts and their test data has been confirmed.
+A test report from a manufacturer’s or an independent laboratory approved by the Director listing actual test results of samples tested for compliance with specified Department and/or LPA requirements.
+The LPA will accept certified test data from manufacturers’ laboratories if their products have been used satisfactorily on prior Department contracts and their test data has been confirmed.
 Include a statement that the test data furnished is representative of the material furnished to a Department project or to a supplier.
-The report is identified by number or date and identifies the Department project or supplier to which the material is shipped.
+The report is identified by number or date and identifies the LPA project or supplier to which the material is shipped.
 Submit reports signed by a person having legal authority to act for the manufacturer or independent laboratory.

 Change Order.
-A written order issued by the Director to the Contractor, covering changes to the terms and conditions, plans and/or quantities, within or beyond the scope of the Contract and establishing the basis of payment and time adjustments for the work affected by the changes.
+A written order issued by the PRC and/or CPE to the Contractor, covering changes to the terms and conditions, Basic Configuration and/or contract quantities, within or beyond the scope of the Contract and establishing the basis of payment and time adjustments for the work affected by the changes.

 Claims.
-Disputes that are not settled through Steps 1 and 2 of the Dispute Resolution and Administrative Claim Process.
+Disputes that are not settled through the Dispute Resolution and Administrative Claim Process.
 The Dispute becomes a Claim when the Contractor submits a Notice of Intent to File a Claim.

 Completion Date.
 The date, as shown in the Contract Documents, on which the Work contemplated shall be completed.

+Conceptual Plans.
+Drawings provided by the LPA; portions of which provide Basic Configuration and other information for various aspects of the project.

 Construction Limits.
 These limits must encompass all Work.
 This includes removals, room for construction equipment to complete work, site access, etc.

+Construction Project Engineer.
+Designee by the LPA to serve as the main contact for the Contractor, ODOT, FHWA, and any other agencies having an interest in the Project.
+The CPE is someone who is tasked with managing a Local-let LPA contract who is either a Professional Engineer or is working under the purview of a Professional Engineer.
+The CPE can be either an employee of the LPA or a hired construction consultant working on behalf of the LPA.

 Contract.
-The written agreement between the Department and the Contractor setting forth the obligations of the parties, including, but not limited to, the performance of the Work and the basis of payment.
+The written agreement between the LPA and the Contractor setting forth the obligations of the parties, including, but not limited to, the performance of the Work and the basis of payment.

 Contract Bond.
-The approved forms of security, executed by the Contractor and its Sureties, guaranteeing complete execution of the Work as required by the Contract Documents and the payment of all legal debts pertaining to the construction of the Project which security shall comply with and be subject to and , and related provisions.
+The approved forms of security, executed by the Contractor and its Sureties, guaranteeing complete execution of the Work as required by the Contract Documents and the payment of all legal debts pertaining to the construction of the Project which security shall comply with all related provisions.

 Contract Documents.
-The Contract Documents include the Invitation for Bids, Addenda, Proposal, contract form and required bonds, Specifications, , Special Provisions, general and detailed plans, Plan notes, standard construction drawings identified in the Plans, notice to Contractor, Change Orders, Supplemental Agreements, Extra Work Contracts, “Accepted” and “Accepted as Noted” Working Drawings, and any other document designated by the Department as a Contract Document, all of which constitute one instrument.
+The Contract Documents include the Invitation for Bids, Addenda, Proposal, Scope of Services, Conceptual Plans (as indicated in the Scope of Services), contract form and required bonds, Specifications, Supplemental Specifications, Special Provisions, general and detailed plans, Plan notes, standard construction drawings identified in the Plans, notice to DBT, notice to the Contractor, Change Orders, Supplemental Agreements, Extra Work Contracts, “Accepted” and “Accepted as Noted” Working Drawings, and any other document designated by the LPA as a Contract Document, all of which constitute one instrument.
+For avoidance of doubt, this includes all documents listed as contractual in the Scope of Services’ Document Inventory as being part of the Contract Documents (including those depicting the Basic Configuration).
+All documents listed in the Document Inventory shall be considered Contract Documents unless specifically noted as Reference Documents.

 Contract Item (Pay Item).
 A specifically described unit of Work for which a price is provided in the Contract.